gangyistudios/dao_factory/README.md

 }
 ```
 3. Create a DAO interface.
 (Abstract class in  Dart).
-4. Create your DAO implementation classes, i.e. one for Hive & one for Firestore, which `implement` the DAO interface, ensuring they have the same guaranteed functionalities.
+4. Create your DAO implementation classes as [***Singletons***](https://refactoring.guru/design-patterns/singleton), i.e. one for Hive & one for ObjectBox, which implement the DAO interface, ensuring they have the same guaranteed functionalities.
 5. From the application code, we can make an implementation-agnostic call to the persistence layer, letting the `UserDAOFactory` object decide which DAO implementation to use.:
 ```dart
 UserDAOFactory.getUserDAO().addUser();